 Anyway, I’m one of those people who is drawn to water.
 Lakes, ponds, oceans, and rivers are all endlessly enticing to me.
 I see my ideal home having a window seat in a library which overlooks the bay of an ocean or even the precipice of a cliff that leads down to water while rain constantly splatters against the side of the house.
-The latter version I envision as something from the Jim Carrey A Series of Unfortunate Events movie I could be happy in that kind of darkness as long as there is water.
+The latter version I envision as something from the Jim Carrey A Series of Unfortunate Events movie.
+I could be happy in that kind of darkness as long as there was water.

 Anyway, there’s a pond near my place which is one of my favourite places in the city; I fondly refer to it as MY pond.
-Yes, I’m like a toddler in the “mine!” phase.
+Yes, I’m like a toddler in the “mine” phase.
 The only thing I see as having as much of a right to my pond is a family of geese that hiss at me from time to time.
 I’ve been watching the growth of their two formerly fuzzy babies for months; I can hardly tell the difference between the adults and the goslings anymore.

 My love of water brings me to my pond every day, sometimes more than once.

 I was at my pond today laying in the grass when I had an interesting idea.